DawnEver/typst-academic-cv/main.typ

   event:"Vice President"
 )[Mathematical Modeling/Event Planing\
 - Organize school-wide and cross-school lectures for contests like MCM/ICM.
-- Participate in textbook and video course developement in mathematical modeling.
+- Participate in textbook and video course development in mathematical modeling.
 ]

 #event(